qwertypower/CPack/README.md

 Cross-platform realization of mmap-ing.
 For disable memory mapping comment define in CPack.h.
 For changing comression and hash algo look macros in CPack.c

-FUTURE CHANGES
+FUTURE CHANGES:
-Memory reading from memory.
+Reading package from memory;
+Copying package to package.